gaearon/whatthefuck.is/posts/memoization.md

 }
 ```

 If we call `showWeatherReport()` two times, we will see two input boxes.
 We could input different cities, and see different results in the console.
-But if memoized the `getChanceOfRain` function, we would only see one input box!
+But if we memoized the `getChanceOfRain` function, we would only see one input box!
 Each next call would keep returning the same result and wouldn’t let us enter a different city in the box.

 So memoization is only safe to do when the function is “pure” — that is, **if it only reads its parameters and doesn’t interact with the “outside world”.** With a pure function, it doesn’t matter whether you call it once or if you reuse its previous result.